High intensity therapist

 - a commitment to equal opportunities - you will be working with patients from different cultural backgrounds and of different ages

-- the ability to manage your own case load and time in order to meet agreed service targets
+- the ability to manage your own case load and time to meet agreed service targets

 - sound judgement and a solutions-based approach to work